mfornos/awesome-microservices/README.md

 ### Articles & Papers

+- [Awesome Scalability](https://github.com/binhnguyennus/awesome-scalability) :star: - An updated and organized reading list for illustrating the patterns of scalable, reliable, and performant large-scale systems.
+Concepts are explained in the articles of prominent engineers and credible references.
+Case studies are taken from battle-tested systems that serve millions to billions of users.
-- [A sidecar for your service mesh](https://www.abhishek-tiwari.com/a-sidecar-for-your-service-mesh/) - A short service mesh introduction.
+- [A Sidecar for Your Service Mesh](https://www.abhishek-tiwari.com/a-sidecar-for-your-service-mesh/) - A short service mesh introduction.
 - [AKF Scale Cube](http://akfpartners.com/techblog/2008/05/08/splitting-applications-or-services-for-scale/) - Model depicting the dimensions to scale a service.
 - [Benchmark Requirements for Microservices Architecture Research](https://goo.gl/14ElnV) :small_orange_diamond:<sup>PDF</sup> - Set of requirements that may be useful in selecting a community-owned architecture benchmark to support repeatable microservices research.
 - [Building Microservices?
 Here is What You Should Know](https://cloudncode.blog/2016/07/22/msa-getting-started/) - A practical overview, based on real-world experience, of what one would need to know in order to build microservices.